How many Bengali films have been screened each year since 2019, state government asks cinema halls

 “Big production houses might not have problems getting primetime slots for Bengali movies, but smaller ones which may have some gems complain about not getting shows,” she said.

-Director Indranil Roy Chowdhury said that nothing will change for Bengali films unless 50% of the regional cinemas are screened between 4 pm and 9 pm.
+Director Indranil Roy Chowdhury said that unless 50% of regional films are screened between 4 pm and 9 pm at cinema halls, the Bengali movie industry will not benefit much.

 “The mandatory screening of Marathi movies in Maharashtra immediately led to big corporate houses producing Marathi films because the screen time was assured,” he said.
 “That led to a resurgence in that industry.
 I foresee a similar resurgence in Tollywood if the government toes this line.”